-Artefill is the longest lasting FDA approved dermal filler to correct smile lines.
+Artefill now called "BELLAFILL" is the longest lasting FDA approved dermal filler to correct smile lines.

 Is Artefill a new product?